 The following technologies are requirements for developing and deploying your store code:

-Magento Enterprise Cloud Edition does not support the split database performance solution at this time.
+Magento Commerce (Cloud) does not support the split database performance solution at this time.

 In addition to Git's requirements for valid branch names, Magento Commerce adds two additional requirements: